 Trying to downgrade or update iOS 15 but it’s not working and then seeing an error message like “support.apple.com/iPhone/restore” on the screen?
-Well, an iPhone can get stuck on this Restore screen for a number of reasons.
-For most people, this is an extremely frustrating situation since even a restart doesn’t fix it.
-Many users report that when they restart their iPhone, the device works normally for a while and then the support.apple.com/iPhone/restore screen comes back again.
+Well, an iPhone can get stuck on this screen for a number of reasons.
+For most people, this is an extremely frustrating situation.

 If this is what you’ve been experiencing and you don’t know what to do, then you’ve come to the right place.
 In this article, we are going to show you several ways to get rid of this problematic screen and bring your iPhone working normally again.

-Let’s begin with the possible reasons why the support.apple.com/iPhone/restore screen appears on your iPhone:
+Let’s explore the possible reasons why the support.apple.com/iPhone/restore screen appears on your iPhone:

-If the device is still displaying the “support.apple.com/iphone/restore” screen, then you can try reinstalling the iOS to fix the problem.
+If the iPhone is still saying the “support.apple.com/iphone/restore”, then you can try reinstalling the iOS to fix the problem.
 FoneGeek iOS System Recovery can help you do that as well.
 Just follow the steps below:

-Connect the iPhone to the computer and then select “Repair Operating system” once the program detects the device.
+Connect the iPhone to the computer and then select “Standard Mode” once the program detects the device.

-When the firmware package has been downloaded, click on “Repair Now” to reinstall the iOS and begin repairing the device.
+When the firmware package has been downloaded, click on “Fix Now” to reinstall the iOS and begin repairing the device.

 In a few minutes, your device will restart in normal mode and the problem will be fixed without data loss.